sinshu/OpenBlasSharp/README.md

 ## Development status

-* Doc comments for the BLAS functions are missing.
 * Low-level LAPACK functions with the `_work` suffix are not supported.
 * LAPACK functions that require function pointers are not supported.